TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 ### 4. Transaction Data for Stablecoin Payment

-In this example the payee is the merchant identified by the `client_id` of the OIDC4VP request JWT.
+In this example the payee is the verifier identified by the `client_id` of the OIDC4VP request JWT.
 The transaction data must be BASE64 URL safe encoded before being added to the authorization request.

 ```json